khushiarora1205/University-Database-Management-System/README.md

 - Upon launching the application, users will be prompted to enter a password for access control.
 - The main menu provides options to manage student and teacher information.
 - Users can create new entries, search for existing records, and display information as needed.

-## Contributing
-Contributions to enhance the functionality and usability of the College Database Management System are welcome.
-Please submit a pull request or open an issue for discussion.